 My lips don’t move while I do this, so it’s perfectly normal.
 Or at least it appears perfectly normal.

 I sometimes see people’s lips moving.
 They’re walking down the street, fully engaged in something or other.
 Before Bluetooth and teeny-tiny headphones, this was more amusing than it is now.
 Like the 'rahr, rahr, rahr' of a dog with a mouthful of peanut butter, one could envision any monologue one liked.
 Now, however, rather than imagining someone reciting the “I’m-leaving-you-you-rat-bastard” speech as they push their grocery cart through the condiment aisle, the odds are actually much better that the real-life conversation they are having on the world’s smallest phone is more along the lines of “How many kinds of mustard do we have?”

 So I’m going to continue to create little fantasy lives around them, what they’re saying, where they’re going, why they’re meeting.

-Oh, if only they knew how happy they make me, these lip-moving people, or how much I love them.
+Oh, if only they knew how happy they make me, these lip-moving people, or how very much I love them.